Kingsford-Group/ribodeblur-analysis/README.md

 ------
 This page provides access to the source code and the instructions for running the pipelines to produce the results in the following manuscript:

 __Hao Wang, Joel McManus and Carl Kingsford__. *Accurate recovery of ribosome position signals reveals slow translation of wobble-pairing codons in yeast*.
-Under review (2015).
+In RECOMB 2016.

 Deblur pipeline
 ------